pbrowne011/calc-demo-xwin/README-MacOS.md

 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 After the install it will suggest adding some stuff to your shell profile, which I did.
+See [example](mac-zsh-profile.txt).
 Not sure if this was critical.

 **Install jpeg libraries required by XForms**